christopher-igweze/christopher-igweze/README.md

 40+ repos is a lot to scroll, so I keep them grouped under [Stars Lists](https://github.com/christopher-igweze?tab=stars).
 Current categories: AI Agents, Security & Governance, Voice, Foundations, Experiments, Early Work.

 The Early Work list stays visible on purpose.
-Data science coursework, university projects, the language learning.
+Data science works, university projects, the language learning.
 The career transition is part of the picture, not something to hide.

 ## Stack